Silk screen printing basically pastes a layer of colour on top of the garment through a screen.

 Its drawbacks are limited colour mixing and lower logo resolution, involves multiple steps along the process.

 Embroidery is using a machine stitching a particular design or text onto the garment of choice.
-It is one of the most used methods for professional shirts and corporate work wear.
+It is one of the most used methods for shirt printing in Singapore when it comes to professional shirts and corporate work wear.

 Embroidery gives a very professional look and it is a long-lasting method.